iama3191/Summer-kindness-camp/README.md

     * [Git:](https://git-scm.com/) Was used for version control by employing the Gitpod terminal to commit to Git and Push to GitHub.

     * [GitHub:](https://github.com/) Was used as the repository for the project's code after being pushed from Git.
+    * [Beautifier:](https://beautifier.io/) Was used to organize in a better way the codes.

     ## FEATURES